raphaelmatto/flickr-archive/README.md

 Once you've successfully downloaded your images:

-1. Download this tool (`flickr-archive`) by clicking on the big green button in GitHub.
+1. Download this tool (`flickr-archive`) by clicking on the big green button in GitHub, or (preferable) downloading the latest release from the "releases" tab.
 2. Create `images` and `json` folders inside the `flickr-archive` folder, then move all the images you downloaded from Flickr to `images`, and all the json files you downloaded to the `json` folder.
 They should all live "flat."
 Yes, this means that potentially thousands of files are in one folder.
 That's okay.
 3. If you're on a Mac, open the Terminal application.
 If you're on a PC, open cmder (you can download it from https://cmder.net), or your terminal of choice.
 4. cd to the `flickr-archive` folder.
 If you've got `flickr-archive` on your Desktop, for example, you'd type `cd ~/Desktop/flickr-archive`, and then hit return.